Skip to content

 Lesson 4 - Improve Intake and Review Pages

-Maya already has the right core record, but the first version still feels like a generic request tracker.
-The next step is to make the pages fit how HarborFlow’s team actually submits, reviews, and works requests.
+Taylor already has the right core record, but the first version still feels like a generic request tracker.
+The next step is to make the pages fit how HarborFlow’s team actually submits, reviews, and works with exception requests.

-Keep editing the same blueprint.toml.
-In this lesson, you are refining the pages that already point at ExceptionRequest.
+Keep editing in the Playground’s Editor tab.
+In this lesson, you are refining the pages that already point at ExceptionRequest, and checking each change against the Preview tab as you go.

 By the end of this lesson, the app should feel usable for: